 Phæno Science Centre

 In another award-winning collaboration with Zaha Hadid Architects we reworked traditional perceptions of concrete structure and design to produce Wolfsburg’s new science centre.
-Themed on the fluidity of concrete, walls flowed into floors and tapering cones merged with ceilings, each element providing support at one time, and requiring it at another.
+Themed on the fluidity of concrete, walls flow into the floors and tapering cones merge with ceilings, each element providing support at one time and requiring it at another.

-With a warped 150 m × 90 m grid for the exhibition space and ten ‘cones’ all with individual geometries and set at a variety of angles, it was crucial that we employ advanced computer-aided complex element analysis to develop a streamlined design.
+With a warped 150 × 90 m grid for the exhibition space and ten ‘cones’ all with individual geometries and set at a variety of angles, it was crucial that we employ advanced computer-aided complex element analysis to develop a streamlined design.
 A complex, central BIM model, accessible by all consultants, was used in the iterative design process.
-Where slopes featured, setting out details were provided for each level and walls were then interpolated as direct diagonal connections between the two.
+Where slopes featured, setting-out details were provided for each level, and walls were then interpolated as direct diagonal connections between the two.

 Experimental ‘fluid’ design with Zaha Hadid, a concrete structure that defies convention

 Zaha Hadid Architects

 - 2006 AIA London/UK Excellence in Design Award

 - 2006 Leaf Award – Best Structural Design